What Is Products Liability?

 In a personal injury case involving a defective product, determining who is liable for damages may be complicated.
 For example, a person injured when part of a store ceiling fell or a shelf collapsed may seek damages from the property owner under a premises liability claim.
 Upon thorough investigation, however, it may be determined that the ceiling construction materials deteriorated unusually quickly or the shelving units were not designed to be structurally sound.
 The property owner may rightfully deny full liability because of unforeseen product defects that led to the accident.
 An experienced personal injury litigation attorney will have the knowledge and resources to investigate the full extent of damages from either or both parties.

-If you have suffered an injury, or lost a loved one in an accident involving a defective product anywhere in Northwest Georgia or South Tennessee, talk to an attorney at McCamy, Phillips, Tuggle & Fordham, LLP.
-From our offices in Dalton, Georgia, our attorneys provide legal counsel and representation for clients throughout Northwest Georgia and Southeastern Tennessee.
-Call us toll free at 800-798-3162 or contact us by e-mail to arrange a consultation with one of our experienced Dalton personal injury lawyers today.
+If you have suffered an injury or lost a loved one in an accident involving a defective product anywhere in northwestern Georgia or southeastern Tennessee, talk to an attorney at McCamy, Phillips, Tuggle & Fordham, LLP.
+Call us at 706-508-4292 or contact us by email to arrange a consultation with one of our experienced Dalton personal injury lawyers today.